hiteshmishra5/Task-Management-System-Using-FAST-API/app/README.md

 ## Running Tests
 Run all 3 function written one by one in test_task.py

+#API TESTING
+Use Postman and import the JSON file from Github and run each API one at a time.

 ## API Endpoints
 1. POST `/tasks/` - Create a task
 2. GET `/tasks/` - Retrieve tasks
 3. GET `/tasks/{task_id}` - get data by id
 4. PUT `/tasks/{task_id}` - Update a task
 5. DELETE `/tasks/{task_id}` - Delete a task